gdalmaso96/PepperPotCheck/README.md

 Next step: add CMBL model and data.
 Model added successfully: alerady with beam parameter in final configuration the final focus is quite good.

 Next step: check parameter consistency for running optuna trials and test one run.
 Then can move to the fit

+-- 10.11.2022 --
+New optuna file added and tested. best.py and plotBest updated as well